acmdas/das_fieldstones/consultingsmiths-2019-04-13 .md

 &ldquo;Which one of you nuts has any guts?

-&ldquo;The needy fuser Cheswick is the only other one who has the courage to challenge Nurse Ratched&rdquo;s command.
+&ldquo;The needy fuser Cheswick is the only other one who has the courage to challenge Nurse Ratched&rsquo;s command.
 Meeting adjourned.
 The men are then shuttled into the shower room for their evening cleaning.
 McMurphy is out of his mind with anger.

-&ldquo;If you&rdquo;re a writer, this scene is a perfect example of a set-up that dramatically portrays a character&rdquo;s inner change.
+&ldquo;If you&rdquo;re a writer, this scene is a perfect example of a set-up that dramatically portrays a character&rsquo;s inner change.
 How does Ken Kesey pay it off?

 &ldquo;From the first moment McMurphy lays eyes on Ratched, the reader/viewer knows he judges her as rotten to the core.
 McMurphy is not afraid to judge.
 His problem is that he acts on his judgments too quickly.
-That&rdquo;s what got him in the clink in the first place.
+That&rsquo;s what got him in the clink in the first place.

 &ldquo;In the nuthouse, though, he is forced to keep the judgment to himself.
-He&rdquo;s supposed to be crazy!
-And to McMurphy, only crazy people don&rdquo;t judge, so he shouldn&rdquo;t either.
+He&rsquo;s supposed to be crazy!
+And to McMurphy, only crazy people don&rsquo;t judge, so he shouldn&rsquo;t either.

-&ldquo;But when the evidence of Ratched&rdquo;s evil is incontrovertible to him, he can&rdquo;t help himself but act.
-He&rdquo;s the novel&rdquo;s protagonist.
-He&rdquo;s the hero.
-If he doesn&rdquo;t act on his judgments, there&rdquo;s no story.
+&ldquo;But when the evidence of Ratched&rsquo;s evil is incontrovertible to him, he can&rsquo;t help himself but act.
+He&rsquo;s the novel&rsquo;s protagonist.
+He&rsquo;s the hero.
+If he doesn&rsquo;t act on his judgments, there&rsquo;s no story.

 &ldquo;Kesey could have made any number of choices with this scene.
 He could have had McMurphy act selfishly, like a child, and physically attack a guard or an inmate or himself.
 Something the character has a reputation for doing earlier in his life.

 &ldquo;Instead, for the first time (and the perfect time) Kesey has his character act beyond himself.
 He changes his behavior.
 McMurphy sees that these men have it within themselves to judge Ratched as a tyrant.
-If he can make them understand how important it is to make a judgment and to act on that judgment&rdquo;”even if it puts them in harm&rdquo;s way&rdquo;”he will help them.
+If he can make them understand how important it is to make a judgment and to act on that judgment&mdash;even if it puts them in harm&rsquo;s way&mdash;he will help them.
 And helping them will help him bring down tyranny.
 He&rdquo;ll win.

 &ldquo;McMurphy, already known as a consummate hustler, challenges all of the men to take a bet.
 He puts all of his money on his succeeding.
 He will pick up a thousand pound marble bathroom vanity, throw it through the barred window, walk to a nearby bar with his buddy Cheswick, wet his whistle and watch Mickey Mantle play in the World Series&rdquo;¦Who wants some of this action?

-&ldquo;He&rdquo;s so convincing that only the most cynical among them take his bet.
+&ldquo;He&rsquo;s so convincing that only the most cynical among them take his bet.

 &ldquo;Playing McMurphy as only he could play him, Jack Nicholson grabs the edges of the vanity, squats and surges into the plumbing.
 He turns blue from effort.
 He commits to the action, gives it his best shot.
-When he&rdquo;s drenched with sweat, spent and defeated, he walks out of the room.
+When he&rsquo;s drenched with sweat, spent and defeated, he walks out of the room.
 But not before turning to the stunned assemblage and saying:

 &ldquo;&ldquo;At least I tried.&rdquo;